OpenFreeEnergy/konnektor/docs/index.rst

 Welcome to konnektor's documentation!
 =====================================

-Konnektor is a Python library for generating networks for free energy calculations.
+**konnektor** is a Python library for planning, modifying, and analyzing free energy transformation networks.
-It contains algorithms and tools for network planning that make setting up the calculation plans much easier.

 If you're looking for a tool to perform free energy calculations, check out `openfe <https://docs.openfree.energy/en/latest/>`_, which uses **konnektor**!

 Why might you need access to different network generation approaches?
 As an example, imagine you are given a set of drug candidates that to be ranked with relative binding free energies.
 In theory, you could calculate *all* the possible network transformations to get your ligand ranking (we call this a Maximal Network).
-However this leads to an explosion in time and compute cost, so we need more efficient ways on how to calculate a drug candidate ranking.
+Though robust, a Maximal Network approach leads to explosion in time and compute cost, and so more efficient networks are needed.

-From a thermodynamic perspective, all the transformations in a Maximal Network are actually required to retrieve a ranking.
+From a thermodynamic perspective, not all the transformations in a Maximal Network are actually required to retrieve a ranking.
-In fact, you only need one connection per small molecule to the others, such that you have a connected network, in order to get the ranking.
-Examples of this minimal case include the Star Network and Minimal Spanning Tree (MST) Network.
+In fact, the opposite extreme - a minimally connected network such as a Star Network or a Minimal Spanning Tree (MST) Networks - is actually needed to compute rankings.
-However, these very efficient networks are sensitive to transformation failures, and so network algorithms that add a degree of redundancy are used to improve the network's robustness.
+However, these very efficient networks are highly sensitive to transformation failures, and so network algorithms that add a degree of redundancy are needed to improve the network's robustness.
-**konnektor** enables you to construct and analyze networks that are custom to your calculations' needs.
+**konnektor** enables you to construct and analyze the multitude of possible networks that fall between these extremes to find an appropriate network generation scheme for a given set of ligands.

-In addition to the network planners included in the library, **konnektor** has tooling for:
+In addition to network planning algorithms, **konnektor** includes tooling for:
    - Network modification, such as concatenating networks or deleting edges.
    - Network analysis, including calculating graph scores, getting the connectivities of network nodes, or calculating the network robustness.
    - Network visualization tools and an interactive network visualization widget for use in IPython environments, such as jupyter notebooks.